 Betting on your favorite team wasn’t legal in Nevada until the 1940s, but you could always find a local bookie who would lay a line for you.

-At the Country Club, you could talk to Doc in the bar, any night after 9 pm and get a bet down.
+At the Country Club in Lake Tahoe, you could talk to Doc at the bar, any night after 9 pm and get a bet down.
 Nickle lines were popular, but a dime line (lay $1.10 to win $1.00) was standard.
 If you were betting a big favorite like the New York Yankees or the San Francisco Seals, you might have to bet more than $2.00 to win $1.00, but that was just to even out the wagers.
+Video Wall Rental Vegas

-Sportsbooks don’t exactly make a casino profitable.
+These days, sportsbooks don’t exactly make a casino profitable, unless they have great LED-LCD graphics to keep players in action.
 They only compliment the bottom line with a small and shaky profit compared to slot machines or table games.

 Sports wagering profits are made by splitting the majority of wagers along a point spread or movable money line so regardless of who actually wins a sporting event, the bookie holds a small profit (often as low as 2%).